yiisoft/yii2/extensions/jui/README.md

 Usage & Documentation
 -----------

-This extension provides the multiple widgets to work with jquery.ui, as well as a set of compatible jquery.ui files.
+This extension provides multiple widgets to work with jquery.ui, as well as a set of compatible jquery.ui files.

 You can use these widgets in your view files after you have registered the corresponding assets.